American Product Series : Bernard Solco’s groundbreaking series of oversized canvases depicting actual product UPC bar codes.

 In the current age of accelerated technological advancement, one seldom has the opportunity to reflect upon the nature of the changes this advancement brings until well after they have been effected.
 The impact that this condition has had in the last fifty years on the fine arts, which are historically resistant to interface, has yet to be calculated.
 One artist’s focus on this issue, and more specifically the technology of the bar code, has drawn the attention of both the art community and the bar code industry.

 New York artist Bernard Solco’s depictions of popular American product bar codes illustrates the extent to which art and technology have become intertwined.
-These impressive oversize paintings have been precisely scaled and rendered that each painting is capable of being scanned.
+These impressive oversize paintings have been precisely scaled and rendered so that each painting is capable of being scanned.
 Yet, Solco’s works are not simple depictions of bar codes; in their altered format and context, they manifest new meaning.
 His “American Product Series” recently exhibited in Soho NYC, explores the ramifications of the influence which technology exerts over American society.

 Bernard Solco has united the two distinct roles of consumer and artist.
 Representing a range of popular products from Welch’s Grape Jelly and Kellogg’s Corn Flakes to Elmer’s Glue and Kodak Film.
 Solco’s series delineates the buying habits of a specific sector of the American public.